You are currently viewing Naturalized Canadian Citizen

 14. Can I apply with a criminal record?

-Certain criminal offences may make you ineligible.
+Certain criminal records may make you ineligible.

-16. Can citizens by birth vote?
+16. Can Canadian-born citizens vote?

 sukh